-David Bryan Willis can assist your company with negotiating and drafting any number of contracts and often provides these services through one of the Firm’s Counsel Programs.
+Bryan Willis can assist your company with negotiating and drafting any number of contracts and often provides these services through one of the Firm’s General Counsel Programs for small businesses.

 Having an attorney assist you in the negotiation is extremely beneficial.
 Often the other party is discussing matters with their attorney or may have an attorney participating in the process.
 You should not be at a disadvantage.
 Having an attorney involved can also avoid the need to re-open negotiations after an agreement was reached.
 If you wait to strike a deal before consulting an attorney you may find there are important points that were overlooked or terms that are detrimental to your business and need to be changed.
 At that point it may be too late to go back and re-open negotiations without creating an appearance of bad faith.
 Having an attorney participate in the negotiation of a deal from the beginning will make the process smoother and ensure your interests are protected.